midoricorp/jabbot/README.md

 - [maven2](http://maven.apache.org/)
 - java 1.7

-In order ton configure jabbot, simply edit the 2 following files in jabbot-daemon:
+In order to configure jabbot, simply edit the 2 following files in jabbot-daemon:
 - jabbot.properties : used to set jabber connection information as well as some additional settings for jabbot.
 - chatrooms.xml: used to set a list of chatrooms to join on startup.